Previous: expander clauses constr, Up: expander clauses [Index]

 Given a fully unwrapped syntax object holding a list of clauses (for

-example the return value of syntax-clauses-unwrap
+example the return value of syntax-clauses-unwrap) verify if

 there are clauses conforming to the given specification spec.